march-linux/sai/README.md

-sai: simple arch installer
+#sai: simple arch installer

-This is released under GPL3
+released under GPL3
 put files in /sai

-* feature *
+#feature

 1. semi-automatic: sai uses smart default options, you just need to input required ones.
 2. use noatime: this option reduces disk write.
 3. use util-linux: this results in minimum dependencies. the only "unexpected" dependency is vim.